-PROSPECTUS (Subject to Completion) Issued October 15, 2013
+PROSPECTUS (Subject to Completion) Issued October 17, 2013

-Shares
+4,700,000 Shares

-Veracyte, Inc. is o public offering p shares of its common st a stock will be between \$ ock.
-This is o and \$ ur initial public of per share. ffering and no pi ublic market c - urrently exists for o ur shares.
-We anticij vate that the initial We have applied to list our common stock on The NASDAQ GI obal Market ı -- under the symbol ' "VCYT". - We are an "emen prospectus and f any" under applicable Sec urities and E. xchange Commiss sion rules and w ill be subject t o reduced public co mpany reporting rec uirements for this Investing in o our common sto ck involves risks.
-Plea se see "Ris - k Factors" beg inning on pa ge 12. - PRICE\$ A A SHARE Per Share Total \$ \$ Price to Public Underwriting Discounts and Commissions (1) \$ Proceeds to Company \$ Ma have avanted ed to reimburse the underwriters fo - offering.
-See "Underw The Securities an e right to purchase up to an ission and state securities r iminal offense. , prospectus is truthfu ıl or complete.
-Any The underwriters s expect to deliver th e shares of common stock to purchasers o on , 2013.
-MORGAN S TANLEY LEE RINK SWANN WILLIAM BLAIR ₹ COWE N AND COMPANY
+Veracyte, Inc. is offering 4,700,000 shares of its common stock.
+This is our initial public offering and no public market currently exists for our shares.
+We anticipate that the initial public offering price of our common stock will be between \$13.00 and \$15.00 per share.

+We have applied to list our common stock on The NASDAQ Global Market under the symbol "VCYT".

+We are an "emerging growth company" under applicable Securities and Exchange Commission rules and will be subject to reduced public company reporting requirements for this prospectus and future filings.

+Investing in our common stock involves risks.
+Please see "Risk Factors" beginning on page 12.

+PRICE \$ A SHARE

+Price to Public Underwriting Discounts and Commissions(1) Proceeds to Company

+Per Share

+Total \$ \$ \$ \$ \$

+We have granted the underwriters the right to purchase up to an additional 705,000 shares of common stock to cover over-allotments.

+The Securities and Exchange Commission and state securities regulators have not approved or disapproved these securities, or determined if this prospectus is truthful or complete.
+Any representation to the contrary is a criminal offense.

+The underwriters expect to deliver the shares of common stock to purchasers on , 2013.

+MORGAN STANLEY

+LEERINK SWANN

+WILLIAM BLAIR COWEN AND COMPANY

+(1) We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
+See "Underwriters".

 Page

-Prospectus Summary
+Prospectus Summary - -

-Risk Factors 12
+Risk Factors 17

 Information Regarding Forward-Looking Statements 35

 Use of Proceeds 30

-Dividend Policy 3'
+Dividend Policy 3 '

 Capitalization 38

 Dilution 40

-Selected Financial Data 4:
+Selected Financial Data 4 2

-Management's Discussion and Analysis of Financial Condition and Results of Operations 4:
+Management's Discussion and Analysis of Financial Condition and Results of Operations 4 ;

-Business 4' 6' 9 r
+Business 65

-Management 90
+Management 6: 9:

 Executive Compensation 103

 Certain Relationships and Related Party Transactions 114

 Principal Stockholders 110

 Description of Capital Stock 119

 Shares Eligible for Future Sale 123

 Material United States Tax Considerations to Non-U.S. Holders 12 !

 Underwriters 129

 Legal Matters 13 4

 Experts 13 4

 Where You Can Find Additional Information 13 4

-References 135
+References 13 !

-Index to Audited Financial Statements F-1
+Index to Audited Financial Statements F- :

 Index to Unaudited Interim Condensed Financial Statements F-29